 National security is the highest political goal of all states; the approaches adopted by states differ based on their individual power status, and the prevailing political and strategic dynamics at regional and global level.
-This paper introduces threats to a state, typology of threats, national power and its elements, doctrinal orientation for security; its linkages with foreign policy and Defence policy.
+This paper introduces threats to a state, typology of threats, national power and its elements, doctrinal orientation for security; its linkages with foreign policy and defence policy.

-Unit I: Introduction (a) Concepts of Nation, State and Nation - State (b) Origin, concept and Course Objectives: - of National Security.
-(15 Hours)
+Unit I: Introduction (a) Concepts of Nation, State and Nation - State (b) Origin, concept and objectives of National Security.

-Unit II: Spectrum of Threats: (a) Definition of Threats & Challenges (b) Security Structure (e) Security Spectrum (d) National Security Paradigm.
-(15 Hours)
+Unit II: Spectrum of Threats : (a) Definition of Threats & Challenges (b) Security Structure (e) Security Spectrum (d) National Security Paradigm.

 Unit III: Instruments of National Security (a) Power (b) National Power (c) Military power and its components.
-(15 Hours)

-Unit IV: Mechanics of National Security (a) Threat Perception, b) Threat Assessment and c) Threat Analysis and Policy Formulation (15 Hours)
+Unit IV: Mechanics of National Security (a) Threat Perception, b)Threat Assessment and c) Threat Analysis and Policy Formulation

 Unit V: National Security Analysis Concept, Components and formulation of Security and Defence Policies and their linkages.
-(15 Hours) References: -
+References: -